nilsl88/fedora-wsl-quickstart/README.md

 EOF
 ```

-## 6. Reboot or Close All Running WSL Instances if Waypipe still has issues
+## 6. Reboot or close all running WSL instances if Waypipe still has issues

 ```powershell
 wsl --shutdown